I wrote an article published on the Yahoo website Associated Content.

 How can someone overcome their feeling of failure?

-“A person’s ongoing difficulties with failure can be inborn, come out of lived experience, or be a combination.
+“A person’s ongoing difficulties with failure can be inborn, come from life experiences, or be a combination.
 In either case psychotherapy can be beneficial.
 Some people may also need a medication consultation with a psychiatrist.

 The main thing people should do in therapy to deal with feelings of failure is to start talking about them.
 Many people feel ashamed that they suffer from this type of issue, so just opening up to a therapist can be a big relief.
 The therapist may validate feelings and observations made by the client and so give him support to deal with his fears.
 The therapist may present new ideas to consider about dealing with feelings of failure.
 Perhaps a client has been too compliant with accepting the negative ways others characterize his behavior.
 Perhaps a woman in therapy comes to realize she has exaggerated her ability to hurt another person by standing up for herself.
 Perhaps a man needs to understand how to modify his “inner critic” that emerges when he feels he has been less than perfect.
 Often having the courage to test out new behavior and, thus, acquire new experiences, is what gives hope that change is possible.

-The following vignette shows how therapy can work for a client with fear of failure issues.
-Keep in mind that therapy is as varied as a client’s needs are.
-No two therapies are exactly alike.
+The following vignette shows how therapy can work for a client with fear of failure issues:

 What type of professional help is available for someone who feels like a failure?